A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 Chinatown, Kuala Lumpur Style.

-Perhaps it is time to spread your wings with a few short trips from Kuala Lumpur, with an enjoyable hike in a rainforest and the famous Batu Caves to enjoy the Kuala Lumpur sights further.
+Perhaps it is time to spread your wings with a few short trips from Kuala Lumpur, an enjoyable hike in a rainforest, and the famous Batu Caves to further enjoy the Kuala Lumpur sights.

-A wet N wild hike at Maya Falls
+A wet and wild hike at Maya Falls

 The half-day hike was organised through Airbnb day tours with Thomas’s experienced guide.
 It starts with a 45-minute drive from the city, where you have a local breakfast before driving out of the hike parking lot and wandering through beautiful terrain.